LOGIN

 This means that even though you have a university degree in engineering or geoscience, and you may have worked as an engineer or geoscientist in another country, you may not call yourself a professional engineer or professional geoscientist in Manitoba until you have become registered with Engineers Geoscientists Manitoba.
 You may also not take responsibility for engineering or geoscience work until you have become licensed with Engineers Geoscientists Manitoba.

-Complete these tasks before you begin:
+Complete these tasks before you begin the application process

 Immigration